Wakerley, Queensland: Geography

 Wakerley is south of the Brisbane River, 15 km east of the Brisbane CBD, and close to the Southern bayside suburbs.

 History

 Wakerley was named after early settler John William Wakerley.

 Agnew School opened on 3 February 2003.

 Agnew School opened in Agnew Street, Norman Park, on 3 February 2003.
-The school relocated to Wakerley in 2008 and, as at 2020, is known as the Brisbane campus of One School Global.
+The school relocated to Wakerley in 2008 and, as of 2020, it is known as the Brisbane campus of One School Global.